twinnydotdev/twinny/README.md

 ## Workspace Context

-Enable `useFileContext` in settings to improve completion quality by tracking sessions and file access patterns.
+Enable `fileContextEnabled` in settings to improve completion quality by tracking sessions and file access patterns.
 This is off by default to ensure performance.

 ## Known Issues